christianpflugradt/Passbird/README.md

 As of Passbird 4.x.x the physical Tree file will not be updated upon renaming a Nest.
 This will be fixed in the future.
 To trigger an update a new Egg can be created.
 It can be deleted right afterward and the new Nest names will be persisted.
 Assuming you don't have an Egg named `tmp4xx` you can input `stmp4xx` and `dtmp4xx` to trigger an update without leaving traces.

+The Passbird database file has been renamed to Passbird (Password) Tree and as a result the physical filename changes from `passbird.pw` to `passbird.tree` which happens automatically through the update procedure described above.

+The expected keystore file has also been changed from `passbird.ks` to `passbird.sec`.
+Before launching Passbird 4.x.x the file has to be renamed manually.
+You may either rename the file directly or create a copy and name it accordingly keeping the previous file in the process if you wish to do so.

 ## <a name="faq"></a>Frequently Asked Questions

 ### Is Passbird the right tool for me?